uvaysbazaev/Counter-Strike-Zombie-Plague/README.md

 4. You will see "cstrike" inside it.
 Copy it!
 5. Go to your game's directory/location folder
 6. Paste the "cstrike" folder that you copied into the game's directory
-7. Press replace all files if you will asked when pasting cstrike
+7. Press replace all files if you will be asked from explorer

 Finnito!
 Enjoy Zombie Plague